iamfaisalkhan/CarND-Advanced-Lane-Lines/README.md

 ###Pipeline

-In this section, we walk you through the pipeline steps using the following image as asn example.
+In this section, we walk you through the pipeline steps using the following image as an example.

 ![alt text][image2]